 Although a 12-hour shift may be unavoidable due to your company’s demands or your job’s unique requirements, compromising your health is never an option.
 It’s crucial to find ways to practice self-care and stave off the negative repercussions of extended work hours.

 When struggling through a long day, you might want to reward yourself with a sugary snack from the vending machine or a greasy burger from the cafeteria.
-However, these momentary pleasures ultimately will lower your energy level and spell disaster for your day.
+However, these momentary pleasures will ultimately lower your energy level and spell disaster for your day.

 A lengthy shift can put you under excessive mental and physical strain.
 For this reason, breaks are crucial.
 Make the most of all the breaks your schedule allows to ensure you alleviate as much stress as possible.